An Intrinsic, Boilerplate-Free Definition of Affine Varieties

 • function-oriented: it emphasizes the algebra of functions on the variety, which is also the same take adopted by the theory of differential manifolds.

 • We note that condition (b) and (c) together says that \(\operatorname{ev}: X \to \operatorname{Hom}_{k\text{-alg}}(A, k)\) gives a bijection between \(X\) and the set of \(k\)-algebra homomorphisms from \(A\) to \(k\).
 Somehow this may be interpreted as a canonical isomorphism between \(X\) and its “double dual space”.
-Similar statements take place everywhere in mathematics:
+This enables us to precisely reconstruct \(X\) from those \(k\)-valued functions it admits (that is, \(A\)).

 • For a finite-dimensional vector space \(V\), the evaluation map \(V \to V^{**}\) is an isomorphism.